Netanyahu turns to extremist party that calls for expelling Arabs from Israel

 According to local media reports, Netanyahu promised the combined parties control of at least one ministry in his next government, although he has recently downplayed the possibility that Ben Gvir would receive a top position.

-Ben Gvir, 44, lives in the militant West Bank settlement of Kiryat Arba near Hebron in the West Bank and has been the lawyer in some of Israel’s most notorious Jewish terrorism cases.
+Ben Gvir, 44, lives in the militant West Bank settlement of Kiryat Arba near Hebron and has been the lawyer in some of Israel’s most notorious Jewish terrorism cases.
 His clients, for instance, have included two teenagers accused of an arson attack that killed three members of a West Bank Palestinian family.

 He originally came to prominence in 1995, soon after Prime Minister Itzhak Rabin signed a peace deal with the Palestinians.
 Ben Gvir appeared in a television interview holding a car ornament that he said he had stolen from Rabin’s Cadillac.
 “We got the car.
 We’ll get to Rabin too,” he said.
 Weeks later, Rabin was assassinated by a right-wing Israeli extremist.
 Ben Gvir has no known connection to the killing, though he campaigned for the assassin’s release from prison.